viktormiok/PhD-thesis/README.md

 ## Where to access this thesis

-The PDF version of this thesis can be accessed [here.](https://research.vu.nl/en/publications/comprehensive-molecular-characterisation-of-hpv-induced-transform)
+The PDF version of this thesis can be accessed [here](https://research.vu.nl/en/publications/comprehensive-molecular-characterisation-of-hpv-induced-transform).

 ## Doctoral thesis

 I have done the work presented in this thesis in collaboration with the persons listed in each section.
-When using to information in this thesis, please cite the associated papers:
+When using the information in this thesis, please cite the associated papers:

 [**Chapter 1:**](https://research.vu.nl/ws/portalfiles/portal/61554199/chapter+1.pdf) `Introduction`